GonzaloLafuent/Probabilistic-Language-ts/README.md

 The language runtime uses a stack-based virtual machine with continuation-passing style for efficient program execution.

+Based on the book's core concepts, the inference engine is decoupled from the standard execution of program expressions.
+The syntax of a HOPL (Higher-Order Probabilistic Language) expression allows us to define an inference controller, which acts as the object responsible for executing the inference algorithm.

+When the program encounters an observe or sample expression, execution flow is handed over to this controller.
+Within the controller, the specific behavior for these probabilistic expressions is defined based on the chosen inference algorithm.

+To support this architecture, we implement an abstract controller that defines standard interfaces for handling sample, observe, or done expressions.
+Depending on the specific inference method you want to implement, you can simply extend this abstract controller and override these specific methods.
+Crucially, the execution logic for non-probabilistic expressions remains identical across all inference controllers you define.

+This approach follows a **client/server architecture**, which allows you not only to separate the probabilistic logic from the non-probabilistic execution, but also to execute both components on entirely different machines.

 ## Features

 - **S-Expression Parser**: Parses Lisp-like syntax with support for: